Reviews You Can Rely On

 Support

-The main troubleshooting and support contact for Entina is through email and out of Hong Kong, so depending on your location, expect a day between communications.
-That said, a fairly complete wiki and set of instructions and guides are available online through the PoloPrint community, which appears to be run by their parent company.
+For troubleshooting, Entina's support is based in Hong Kong and can be reached via email.
+Depending on your location, this can mean that you can expect at least a day between communications.
+Don't expect real-time troubleshooting.
+For a self-help approach, a fairly complete wiki and set of instructions and guides are available online through the PoloPrint community, which appears to be run by their parent company.

 We personally contacted Entina through their support email and received a response in under 24 hours.
 A limited return policy of up to 30 days is included, as is a 2-year warranty and a claimed 'lifetime technical support.'